ethereum/consensus-specs/tests/formats/kzg_7594/compute_cells_and_kzg_proofs.md

-# Test format: Compute cells and proofs
+# Test format: Compute cells and KZG proofs

 Compute the cells and cell KZG proofs for a given `blob`.